 As mentioned above, a lot of factors go into the design of a sun protective shirt to ensure it keeps you protected from harmful UV rays.
-Some of these factors include the shirt weight, fabric composition, color, fit, and more.
-But at the end of the day, the quality of the shirt plays a big part in maintaining its UPF rating – especially if it’s being worn and washed often.
+Some of these factors include the shirt weight, fabric composition, color, and fit.
+But at the end of the day, the quality of the shirt plays a big part in maintaining its UPF rating, especially if it’s being worn and washed often.

 As your clothing starts to age it naturally becomes a little worn down.
 So you may not be ‘washing out’ the sun protection rating of your UPF 50+ clothing, but it’s possible the rating drops as the shirt ages.
 This is especially true with a low quality shirt.
-Depending on the durability of your clothing the fabric composition may be compromised after only a couple washes.
-In other words, as the threads thin out it allows more UV light to pass through.
-So while the UPF does not necessarily wash out, if you have a low quality shirt the UPF protection rating will start to drop over time.
-Higher quality shirts and more durable construction are designed to withstand the harshest environments and maintain a UPF rating for the life of the shirt – as is the case with all Rayward Apparel products.
+Depending on the durability of your clothing, the fabric composition may be compromised after only a couple washes.
+In other words, as the threads thin out, the shirt allows more UV light to pass through.
+So while the UPF does not necessarily “wash out,” the UV protection rating will eventually drop over time.
+Higher quality shirts with more durable fabrics (like our viscose from bamboo) are designed to withstand the harshest environments and maintain a UPF rating for the life of the shirt.

-- Don’t wring out your sun protection clothing, this can permanently stretch the fibers which can lower the UPF rating.
+- Don’t wring out your sun protection clothing.
+This can permanently stretch the fibers and lower the UPF rating.

-- Do not bleach.
-Even you are bleaching a white shirt and won’t cause any discoloration, it’s possible it damages the fibers.
-Bleach is great, however it’s a fairly harsh chemical on clothing.
+- Do not bleach because it can damage the fibers.
+Bleach is great, but it’s a fairly harsh chemical on clothing.
 It’s best to keep your UV protective shirts intact.